 The other issue is the confusion caused by The Elder Care industry.
 It has made assumptions which is there are so many independent living communities popping up.
 What they fail to recognize is he wishes their target market.
 Their wish to remain in their homes.
 No one saw this coming.
 The industry assumed the senior demographic is attracted to and can afford to live in resort-like retirement communities.
 Just because "if you build it they will come".
 Not true.
 The senior demographic isn't interested in any of this.

 Behold the dawn of the "NEW" Care Manager.
 We are daughters, nieces, sons who have found ourselves in the role of managing the care of an elderly loved one while trying to maintain our own lives and careers.
 There is a lack of information, support and preparations.
-The goal of Aging Parents Management is to raise awareness of these challenges and to offer information and resources to those of us on this journey with our aging parents.
+The goal of Aging Parents Marketplace is to raise awareness of these challenges and to offer information and resources to those of us on this journey with our aging parents.